The 10 Steps to Building with Cavern Homes

 You will then have a colour selection appointment.
 A qualified colour consultant will sit down with you and help you with your selection: paint colours, bricks, roof finish, wet area tiles, door furniture, and window frame colour.
 This might take two appointments.

 Scheduling and construction.
-Upon receipt of building approval we can then began to prepare all the orders for material and select qualified trade contractors.
+Upon receipt of building approval we can then begin to prepare all the orders for materials and select qualified trade contractors.
 We will also start to set times and dates for the trade contractors to come on site and carry out specialist works.

 Construction.
-A designated project manager will be solely responsible for managing the construction of your new home and will oversee a hand selected team of qualified trade contractors.
-Throughout construction you will regularly meet with the project manager to monitor progress and at completion you will meet together on site to do a final hand over.
+A designated project manager will be solely responsible for managing the construction of your new home.
+They will oversee a hand selected team of qualified trade contractors.
+Throughout construction you will regularly meet with the project manager (scheduled site visits) to monitor progress.
+At completion you will meet together on site to do a final hand over.

 Maintenance.
-We will write to you at the end of the initial six (6) month maintenance period and seek your written advice of any items requiring attention in your new home.
+We will contact you at the end of the initial three month (90 day) maintenance period and seek your written advice of any items requiring attention in your new home.
 Our designated maintenance officer will make a mutually convenient time to conduct a site inspection and determine an appropriate course of action.